One of the most common questions we get asked at Simplewealth is: "why should I invest my money in the first place?"

 The good thing with cash: it's always there when you need it, on a savings account.

-Overall, markets grow fast.
-Thomas Piketty in The Capital in 21st century explains that returns from capital are growing way faster than revenues from work.
+Overall, markets can grow fast.
+Thomas Piketty in his book "The Capital in 21st Century" explains that returns from capital grow a lot faster than revenues from work/employment.

 This is due to the structure of the capital markets: indices have a "survivor bias", i.e. the companies whose market cap decreases are taken out and the bigger ones are getting in.

-And if you want to buy a house in a few years or save for your retirement, investing early on by yourself or with a service like Simplewealth, means reaping the compound benefits from several years of market growth.
+If you want to buy a house in a few years or save for your retirement, investing early on by yourself or with a service like Simplewealth, means reaping the compound benefits from several years of market growth.

 It's harder to save with liquid cash

 Studies show that illiquid assets avoid "impulse spending" and enable you to be more disciplined in working towards your investment goals.

 Cash can depreciate due to inflation.
 Inflation means that there is a general increase in prices and a fall in the purchasing value of money.
 If the purchasing power of your cash decreases then the vlaue of that cash decreases.
 You need to receive interest at at least the rate of inflation to stay neutral.

 Cash in your Bank Account is actually legally owned by the bank